44mira/mirac.el-work/POINTERS/README.md

   - So what does it mean to say that *"Arrays are pointers to contiguous data?"*

   Memory addresses are selected at, for simplicity's sake, random and are not arranged at any order.
 Except for *arrays.*
-  Arrays are stored in addresses that are *consecutive* to each other, in memory arrays, which means if you find a way to move *forward* by one address, you would essentially be traversing the array by one index.
+  Arrays are stored in addresses that are *consecutive* to each other, in memory arrays.
+Going back to the analogy on addresses being last names, you can think of arrays as people with the same last name, they are all closely related to each other.
+Which means if you find a way to move *forward* by one address, you would essentially be traversing the array by one index.

   - However, memory addresses do not necessarily occupy just one bit, besides the address for a char, and varies on the data type's size.
   So to move *forward* in an integer array, you would essentially have to go forward by FOUR (int size is 4 bytes) bytes in memory.